Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

   `Grids interaction`_ for more details.
 * Optional ``template_dom_attrs`` argument allows to pass custom values of template ``data-template-id``, ``data-template-args``, ``data-template-options`` html attributes used by template processor ``App.Tpl``.
-  See :doc:`quickstart` Underscore.js templates section for more detail on these attributes usage.
+  See :ref:`quickstart_underscore_js_templates` for more detail on these attributes usage.
 See also `member_grid_tabs.htm`_ for the example.

 * See `ko_grid.htm`_ for the source code of `ko_grid() macro`_.